Grounds for Employee Dismissal: What Are the Legitimate Reasons?

 Hi,

-Any act of omission or commission which is subversive of discipline and good behaviour can attract punishment of dismissal.
-However, it is important to consider gravity of misconduct, before taking recourse to this action. some of the actions which can attract this punishment are:
+Any act of omission or commission which is subversive of discipline and good behavior can attract punishment of dismissal.
+However, it is important to consider the gravity of misconduct before taking recourse to this action.
+Some of the actions that can attract this punishment are:

 - Assault, drunkenness while on duty, insubordination